tszheichoi/awesome-sensor-logger/README.md

 To simply consume and explore the data, you may want to use something like https://requestbin.com/.
 To plot the data in real-time, you may need something more custom.
 See https://github.com/mhaberler/sensorlogger-telegraf for a solution using telegraf.

 #### Timeplus
-Also checkout Timeplus, a real-time streaming analytics platform: https://www.youtube.com/watch?v=iWA8FHjyatE
+Also checkout Timeplus, a real-time streaming analytics platform: https://www.youtube.com/watch?v=iWA8FHjyatE.
+They also offer a dockerised solution.
+See https://github.com/timeplus-io/proton/tree/develop/examples/awesome-sensor-logger

 ![image](https://user-images.githubusercontent.com/30114997/224557365-dfe593f5-e84f-4fcf-9900-9bcfd31c5e44.png)